-Strategic sourcing is one of those phrases that means different things to different people.
+Strategic sourcing means different things to different people.

-Strategic sourcing is a fundamental skill for the procurement community.
-In fact, it is such a fundamental that we may not give the process and its objectives enough thought.
-Procurement could do more to explain the associated goals, objectives, and tactics to the broader audience and people new to the profession.
+Strategic sourcing is a core skill for procurement professionals.
+It's so fundamental that we might not think enough about the process and its goals.
+Procurement could do more to explain the objectives and tactics to new professionals and the broader business.

-Let me give you an easy to remember definition along with some useful tips and links for additional reading.
+Let me give you an easy-to-remember definition.
+Plus some useful tips and links for more reading.

 What is strategic sourcing?